 A motion is a formal notice made to the house by a member to get a decision of the house on an important issue.
 After a motion is introduced, a vote is taken and the motion is adopted if a required number of members are supporting.

-Adjournment Motion: As per Rule 56 of the Lok Sabha, an adjourment motion is brought to draw the attention of the house to a matter of urgent public importance, having serious consequences.
+- As per Rule 56 of the Lok Sabha, an adjournment motion is brought to draw the attention of the house to a matter of urgent public importance, having serious consequences.
 In order to discuss the adjournment motion, the regular proceedings of the house are postponed.

 Calling Attention Notice: